simplito/privmx-chatee/README.md

 ```

 Durning the first run,  Chatee server will create the first invitation token.
 It's important to  **copy and save it somewhere**, it will be used for login.
 Go to <http://localhost:3000/sign-up> and create the first Staff user.
+If you lose your first invite token dump your `Chatee` database and run the app again.

 ### Creating Threads